 Research Evaluation in Music

-Music Education Research, published by Routledge, has a very international scope and the highest citation impact among journals in the field of music education.
+Music Education Research, published by Routledge, has a very international scope and the highest citation impact among international journals in the field of music education.
 It now has a 20-year history.

 Action, Criticism, and Theory for Music Education is the most widely-cited open-access online journal in the field of music education.
 It has a 17-year history.